aviggiano/solidity-audit-report-generator/README.md

 ![Markdown file report updated](images/french.png)

-> Tip: This extension is ideal for Solidity developers, smart contract auditors, and anyone who wishes to automate and enhance the audit reporting process.
 > Tip: This extension is best paired with [Solidity Visual Developer](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor) by ConsenSys Diligence.

 ## Requirements